jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-offensive-security-events/index.md

 is an international security conference held in Berlin featuring highly technical content focusing exclusively on offensive security.
 This year the turnout was about 1,200 attendees.
-This is the go-to conference if you are interested in high-quality, deep technical talks.
+This is the go-to hacker conference if you are interested in high-quality, deep technical talks.
 The topics discussed in the talks are vulnerability discovery, advanced exploitation techniques,